Schepp/imagery-on-the-web/markdown/markup.md

 ---
 ## generator-unable-to-provide-required-alt

 > Markup generators may specify a <u>generator-unable-to-provide-required-alt</u> attribute on img elements for which they have been unable to obtain alternative text and for which they have therefore omitted the alt attribute.
-The value of this attribute must be the empty string.
-Documents containing such attributes are not conforming, but conformance checkers will silently ignore this error.

 <a href="https://html.spec.whatwg.org/multipage/images.html#guidance-for-conformance-checkers" target="_blank">WHATWG HTML Spec</a>